 The second challenge is the rapid spread of the disease in the population through contagious individuals.
-The elimination of viral carriage in the human reservoir of the virus has recently been recognised as a priority (25).
-To this end, the rapid negativation of cultures from patients' respiratory samples under treatment with hydroxychloroquine plus azithromycin shows the effectiveness of this association.
-In addition, and in parallel to this study, we evaluated in vitro the association of hydroxychloroquine and azithromycin on SARS-CoV-2 infected cells, and showed that there was a considerable synergy of these two products when they were used at doses which mimic the concentrations likely to be obtained in humans (https://www.mediterranee-infection.com/pre-prints-ihu2/).
-Thus, in addition to its direct therapeutic role, this association can play a role in controlling the disease epidemic by limiting the duration of virus shedding, which can last for several weeks in the absence of specific treatment.
-In our Institute, which contains 75 individual rooms for treating highly contagious patients, we currently have a turnover rate of 1/3 which allows us to receive a large number of these contagious patients with early discharge.
+The elimination of viral carriage in the human reservoir of the virus has recently been recognised as a priority [26].
+To this end, the rapid decease in positivity in cultures from patients' respiratory samples under treatment with hydroxychloroquine plus azithromycin supports an effectiveness of this combination.
+Thus, in addition to its direct therapeutic role, this combination can play a role in controlling the disease epidemic by limiting the duration of virus shedding, which can last for several weeks in the absence of specific treatment.
+In our Institute, which contains 75 individual rooms for treating highly contagious patients, we currently have a turnover rate of 1/3 per day which allows us to receive a large number of these contagious patients with early discharge.

 Chloroquine and hydroxychloroquine are extremely well-known drugs which have already been prescribed to billions of people.
-Because of anecdotical reports of heart complications with such drugs in patients with underlying conditions, it would be useful to perform an ECG before or at the very beginning of the treatment (26).
-This problem is solved by hospitalising patients at risk with multiples pathogens in continuing care units with ECG monitoring allowing for the early detection and treatment of these rare but possible cardiac side-effects.
-Azithromycin is the drug that has been the most widely prescribed against respiratory infections and a recent (2010) study showed that one in eight American out-patients, has been prescribed azithromycin (27).
+Because of anecdotical reports of heart complications with such drugs in patients with underlying conditions, it would be useful to perform an ECG before or at the very beginning of the treatment [27].
+This problem is solved by hospitalising patients at risk in continuing care units with ECG monitoring allowing for the early detection and treatment of possible cardiac side-effects.
+Azithromycin is the drug that has been the most widely prescribed against respiratory infections and a recent (2010) study showed that one in eight American patients, has been prescribed azithromycin [28].
 Indeed, there have probably been more than a billion azithromycin prescriptions around the world since it was first discovered.
-The toxicity of each of these two drugs does not, therefore, pose a major problem.
+The toxicity of each of these two drugs does not. therefore, pose a major problem.
 Their possible toxicity in combination has been suggested in a few anecdotal reports but, to our knowledge, has never been demonstrated.